Exploring Deep Models for Practical Gait Recognition: More Experiments

+\textbf{Comparisons with state-of-the-arts.} As shown in Table~\ref{tab.results}, Table~\ref{tab:results_on_SUSTech1K}, and Table~\ref{tab:results_on_CCPG}, the DeepGaitV2 series evidently outperform other state-of-the-art methods on the employed datasets except CASIA-B. Notably, on real-world gait datasets Gait3D and GREW, the DeepGaitV2 series has achieved remarkable performance improvements.
+Moreover, the DeepGaitV2 series also achieves new state-of-the-arts on some constrained gait datasets like OU-MVLP, SUSTech1K, and CCPG, convincingly declaring that exploring a strong baseline model for gait recognition is still not a done deal regardless of gait data collection scenarios.

-As shown in Tab.~\ref{tab.results}, the SwinGait series surpasses the corresponding CNN-based DeepGaitV2 model for most outdoor cases, considering the speed-accuracy trade-off.
-In our view, the evolution of network architectures is always worth keeping a close eye on, and Transformer is particularly noteworthy and popular for its use of attention to model both long-term and short-term dependencies.
-Since gait recognition relies on fine-grained spatiotemporal features, we hope the SwinGait series can contribute to the modeling shift from CNN to Transformer for further gait recognition research and applications.
+More importantly, Table~\ref{tab.results} demonstrates that the SwinGait series surpasses the corresponding CNN-based DeepGaitV2 model for most outdoor cases, considering a speed-accuracy trade-off.
+We also note that SwinGait series performs relatively inferior on the constrained gait datasets like SUSTech1K and CCPG, as shown in Tab.~\ref{tab:results_on_SUSTech1K} and \ref{tab:results_on_CCPG}.
+This observation is consistent with that on other vision tasks, \textit{i.e.}, transformers may achieve obvious improvements on the big challenging datasets.
+Overall, we think the evolution of network architectures is always worth keeping a close eye on, and Transformer is particularly noteworthy and popular for its use of attention to model spatial-temporal dependencies.